kundajelab/fastISM/README.md

     # ism_seq_batch has dim (B, S, num_outputs)
 ```

 fastISM does a check for correctness when the model is initialised, which may take a few seconds depending on the size of your model.
 This ensures that the outputs of the model match that of an unoptimised implementation.
-You can turn it off as `FastISM(model, test_correctness=False)`. fastISM also supports models with multiple outputs.
+You can turn it off as `FastISM(model, test_correctness=False)`. fastISM also supports introducing specific mutations, mutating different ranges of the input sequence, and models with multiple outputs, .
 Check the [Examples](https://fastism.readthedocs.io/en/latest/examples.html) section of the documentation for more details.

 ## Benchmark
 You can estimate the speedup obtained by comparing with a naive implementation of ISM.